najeira/flutter_ruby_text/README.md

 # ruby_text

-A ruby text widget for Flutter.
+A ruby text for Flutter.

 ![](./screenshot.png)